sindresorhus/xdg-basedir/readme.md

 > Get [XDG Base Directory](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) paths

 This package is meant for Linux.
-You should not use XDG on macOS and Windows.
+You should not use XDG on macOS or Windows.
 Instead, you should follow their platform conventions.
 You can use [`env-paths`](https://github.com/sindresorhus/env-paths) for that.

 ## Install